selfissued/federation-extended-listing/openid-federation-extended-listing-1_0.md

 * Editorial pass on various typos and formatting issues.
 * Corrected example incorrectly still using the `entity_statement` query parameter renamed in 01.
 * Removed references to the `revoked` parameter.
+* Updates to pass the OIDF specification content validation checks.

 -01